- Fee assured

 Whilst undertaking his clinical fellowship Jeremy completed an LLM in Medical Law, submitting his dissertation on the ethics and law of consent for cardiac procedures.
 He has a strong interest in patient autonomy and the right of the individual to influence their management strategy, with active help from their doctor.
 Through the study of medical ethics, Jeremy has developed a high level of objectivity and approaches problems from different perspectives, not simply that of his own.

 Currently Jeremy works as a consultant cardiologist at Calderdale and Huddersfield NHS Foundation Trust and at Leeds General Infirmary where he provides regional cover for emergency angioplasty.
 He has completed an MBA degree with an interest in Marketing, understanding that efficiently run services provide high levels of quality and safety for patients.
-In addition to contributing heavily to the angioplasty service at Calderdale and Huddersfield, he is currently the lead for clinical governance and involved in the teaching and supervision of doctors in training.
+In addition to contributing heavily to the angioplasty service at Calderdale and Huddersfield, he has subspecialty interests in very complex chronic total occlusion angioplasty and cardiac MRI scanning.
+Jeremy is involved in the teaching and supervision of doctors in training.

 In recognition of his experience and achievement Jeremy has been awarded Fellowship of the Royal College of Physicians (FRCP) and Fellowship of the European Society of Cardiology (FESC).